epfl-lts2/pygsp/doc/tutorials/opt_prob_graph_tv.rst

 Results and code
 ----------------

 For solving the optimization problems we've assembled, you will need a numerical solver package.
 This part is implemented in this tutorial with the `pyunlocbox <https://github.com/epfl-lts2/pyunlocbox>`_, which is based on proximal splitting algorithms.
-Check also the :meth:`pyunlocbox` `documentation <https://pyunlocbox.readthedocs.io/en/latest/>`_ for more information about the parameters used here.
+Check also its `documentation <https://pyunlocbox.readthedocs.io>`_ for more information about the parameters used here.

 We start with the graph TV regularization.
-We will use the :meth:`pyunlocbox.solvers.mlfbf` solver from :meth:`pyunlocbox`.
+We will use the :class:`pyunlocbox.solvers.mlfbf` solver from :mod:`pyunlocbox`.
 It is a primal-dual solver, which means for our problem that the regularization term will be written in terms of the dual variable :math:`u = \nabla_G x`, and the graph gradient :math:`\nabla_G` will be passed to the solver as the primal-dual map.
 The value of :math:`3.0` for the regularization parameter :math:`\gamma` was chosen on the basis of the visual appeal of the returned solution.

 .. plot::
     :context: close-figs